Philip L. Dobereiner. CDV Photographer in Caledonia from 1864 -1885

 Jun 29 1855 New York Census records Philip Dobereiner age 27, bordering a room in Montgomery New York.
 His profession is listed as Ledger-maker.

-May 1863 New York IRS Tax Assessment Lists Philip Dobereiner, Photographer.
-Philip Dobereiner lived in New York for 13 years.
+May 1863 Elmira, New York IRS Tax Assessment Lists Philip Dobereiner, Photographer.

 Then, at the age of 35 years old, he is drafted in the Civil War.
-Records show that because he was single, men could be drafted at the age of 35 -45.
+The record shows that single men could be drafted at the age of 35 - 45.

 June 1863 U.S., Civil War Draft Registrations Records.
-New York.
+Orange County, New York.

 He is listed as: